isomerpages/mlaw-lab/_legal-services/3a-how-do-i-apply-for-legal-aid.md

 **8. What documents should I bring when I apply for legal aid?**<br>

   Please bring the following documents with you on the day you come to apply for legal aid:<br>

-      a.
-Your identity card (IC) or Valid Passport if you are a Permanent Resident (PR);<br>
+    (a) Your identity card (IC) or Valid Passport if you are a Permanent Resident (PR);<br>
-      b.
-Updated Personal and/or Joint Account Bank Books or Statements, Fixed Deposit Receipts and/or any other Bank-related investment information;<br>
+    (b) Updated Personal and/or Joint Account Bank Books or Statements, Fixed Deposit Receipts and/or any other Bank-related investment information;<br>
-      c.
-Your latest Central Depository (CDP) Account Statement (if any); and<br>
+    (c) Your latest Central Depository (CDP) Account Statement (if any); and<br>
-      d.
-Any other documents relevant to your application such as Court Orders or Persoanl Protection Applications.<br>
+    (d) Any other documents relevant to your application such as Court Orders or Persoanl Protection Applications.<br>

  If you do not have Singpass, please also bring the following documents:<br>

-      e.
-Your CPF Contribution History for the past 12 months, **or** if you are 65 years and above, your CPF Transaction History for the past 12 months;<br>
+    (e) Your CPF Contribution History for the past 12 months, **or** if you are 65 years and above, your CPF Transaction History for the past 12 months;<br>
-      f.
-Your latest Income Tax Assessment/IR8A form; and<br>
+    (f) Your latest Income Tax Assessment/IR8A form; and<br>
-      g.
-Any property notices or letters in your IRAS MyTax Portal that shows the Annual Value of the property you own, if it is not an HDB flat.<br>
+    (g) Any property notices or letters in your IRAS MyTax Portal that shows the Annual Value of the property you own, if it is not an HDB flat.<br>

 **9. Will LAB represent me immediately after I have applied for legal aid or after Statement Taking?**<br>